Inflammation: Mediators and DNA damage in cancer

 An inflammatory mediator is a messenger that acts on blood vessels and/or cells to promote an inflammatory response.
 Inflammatory mediators that contribute to neoplasia include prostaglandins, inflammatory cytokines such as IL-1β, TNF-α, IL-6 and IL-15 and chemokines such as IL-8 and GRO-alpha.
 These inflammatory mediators, and others, orchestrate an environment that fosters proliferation and survival.

 Inflammation also causes DNA damages due to the induction of reactive oxygen species (ROS) by various intracellular inflammatory mediators.
 In addition, leukocytes and other phagocytic cells attracted to the site of inflammation induce DNA damages in proliferating cells through their generation of ROS and reactive nitrogen species (RNS).
 ROS and RNS are normally produced by these cells to fight infection.
 ROS, alone, cause more than 20 types of DNA damage.
 Oxidative DNA damages cause both mutations and epigenetic alterations.
-RNS also cause mutagenic DNA damages.
+RNS can also cause mutagenic DNA damages.

 A normal cell may undergo carcinogenesis to become a cancer cell if it is frequently subjected to DNA damage during long periods of chronic inflammation.
 DNA damages may cause genetic mutations due to inaccurate repair.
 In addition, mistakes in the DNA repair process may cause epigenetic alterations.
 Mutations and epigenetic alterations that are replicated and provide a selective advantage during somatic cell proliferation may be carcinogenic.

-Genome-wide analyses of human cancer tissues reveal that a single typical cancer cell may possess roughly 100 mutations in coding regions, 10-20 of which are "driver mutations" that contribute to cancer development.
+Genome-wide analyses of human cancer tissues reveal that a single typical cancer cell may possess roughly 100 mutations in coding regions, 10–20 of which are "driver mutations" that contribute to cancer development.
 However, chronic inflammation also causes epigenetic changes such as DNA methylations, that are often more common than mutations.
 Typically, several hundreds to thousands of genes are methylated in a cancer cell (see DNA methylation in cancer).
 Sites of oxidative damage in chromatin can recruit complexes that contain DNA methyltransferases (DNMTs), a histone deacetylase (SIRT1), and a histone methyltransferase (EZH2), and thus induce DNA methylation.
 DNA methylation of a CpG island in a promoter region may cause silencing of its downstream gene (see CpG site and regulation of transcription in cancer).
 DNA repair genes, in particular, are frequently inactivated by methylation in various cancers (see hypermethylation of DNA repair genes in cancer).
 A 2018 report evaluated the relative importance of mutations and epigenetic alterations in progression to two different types of cancer.
 This report showed that epigenetic alterations were much more important than mutations in generating gastric cancers (associated with inflammation).
 However, mutations and epigenetic alterations were of roughly equal importance in generating esophageal squamous cell cancers (associated with tobacco chemicals and acetaldehyde, a product of alcohol metabolism).